jacarvalho/SimuRLacra/README.md

 __Not the right framework for you?__
 * If you are looking for even more modular code or simply want to see how much you can do with Python decorators, check out [vel](https://github.com/MillionIntegrals/vel/tree/master/vel).
 It is a really beautiful framework.
 * If you need code optimized for performance, check out [stable baselines](https://github.com/hill-a/stable-baselines).
 I know, that was captain obvious.
 * If you are missing value-based algorithms will bells and whistles, check out [MushroomRL](https://github.com/MushroomRL/mushroom-rl).
 The main contributor is good at every sport.
-Sorry Carlo, but I had to make it public.
+Sorry Carlo, but the world has to know it.

 ## Citing

 If you use code or ideas from this project for your research, please cite SimuRLacra.
 ```
 @misc{Muratore_SimuRLacra,